 Social Security Disability Attorney

-A serious injury can affect your ability to work short-term or even for the rest of your life, making it difficult to earn a livable wage.
+A serious injury can affect your ability to work short-term or for the rest of your life, making it difficult to earn a livable wage.

-If you are disabled, social security disability attorney Joey Chiaf in Oklahoma City, OK, can help you receive fair disability benefits.
+If you are disabled, social security disability attorney Joey Chiaf in Oklahoma City, OK, can help you receive disability benefits.